BLUE HORIZON 1261

 "No, it's not," the captain confirmed in a low voice.
 "I had hoped to postpone this topic until after we had eaten."
 He looked around at his employees, quickly gathering his thoughts.
 "Now that I have a full crew," he began, "I'm afraid that all of our preliminary work might have all been for nothing."

 "What's happened?"
-Jerad asked first, beating three others to the same question.
+Jerad asked first, beating three others to the question.

 "Nothing has happened," Jiro said, putting his chin upon crossed arms on the tabletop.
 "That's the problem."

 "Jiro's correct," Merlin replied.
-"I am running out of money, and even after weeks of diligent PR work, I have had no luck securing our first customer.
-Everything from the purchase of the ship, paying fees for registrations, ongoing rental of the van and the spaceport pad, the repairs, the cleanup and stocking of the ship, to the salaries of my crew has all tapped my financial resources."
+"I am running out of funds, and even after weeks of diligent PR work, I have had no luck securing our first customer.
+Everything from the purchase of the ship, registration fees, ongoing rental of the van and the spaceport pad, the repairs, the cleanup and stocking of the ship, to the salaries of my crew has all tapped my financial resources."

 "What seems to be the problem?"
 Connie asked.
 "I thought cargo haulers were in constant demand across the Planetary Alignment."